 The working breakfast on Monday would cover the "latest developments", Turkey's state-run Anadolu agency reported.

-Two HDP lawmakers wanted by Turkish authorities "attended and delivered speeches at a pro-PKK demonstration in Brussels on Saturday", Anadolu said in a separate report.
+Two HDP politicians wanted by Turkish authorities "attended and delivered speeches at a pro-PKK demonstration in Brussels on Saturday", Anadolu said in a separate report.

 TAK claims Diyarbakir bombing